-Barbara A. Bates, RN, MSN, RAC-CT, DNS-MT, QCP-MT, has 42 years’ experience in gero-psychiatry and LTC nursing, holding management, and administration positions at the Rochester Psychiatric Center as well as the director of nursing position at a NYS Veterans Home.
-Mrs. Bates has a Master’s of Science degree in Nursing, specializing in Nursing Education, is certified in MDS 3.0, and is a master teacher for DNS and QAPI through AANAC’s sister organization, AADNS.
-Barbara currently provides educational programming in MDS, CAAs and care plans, PRI, and QAPI for SUNY Albany School for Public Health statewide and MDS Consultants, Inc., and has spoken nationally for Health Information Network, AANAC/AADNS, and Pioneer Network.
-Barbara is currently involved as a facilitator in Customer Satisfaction Training grants in various LTC facilities in the state of New York.
-She was also a facilitator for the Gold STAMP program to reduce pressure ulcers in NYS and the implementation of medical director/attending physician guidelines.
-She previously was the senior educator for the Foundation of LTC, providing instruction in exceptional care planning, which focused on streamlining care plans and enhancing resident centered care.
-She is currently the Chair of the DNS-EAP committee for AADNS and volunteers for the NYS Surrogate Decision Making Committee, a Governor-appointed position.
+Barbara A. Bates, MSN, RN, RAC-CT, DNS-MT, QCP-MT, MDS Solutions and MedNet Concepts, has 42 years’ experience in gero-psychiatry and LTC nursing, holding management, and administration positions at the Rochester Psychiatric Center as well as the Director of Nursing position at a NYS Veterans Home.
+Mrs. Bates has a MSN, specializing in Nursing Education, is certified in MDS 3.0, and is a master teacher for DNS-CT and QCP through AADNS.
+Barbara currently provides educational programming in MDS, CAAs Behavior Management person centered care planning on a nationwide.
+Mrs. Bates provides training in PRI, and MDS for SUNY Albany School for Public Health statewide as is currently the Training Executive for MDS Consultants.
+She has spoken nationally for Health Information Network, AANAC.
+AADNS, and Pioneer Network.
+Barbara is also currently employed by MedNet Concepts and provides onsite clinical reviews in various nursing homes related to compliance and survey readiness.
+Previously was a facilitator for several NYS grant program, one for the Gold STAMP program to reduce pressure ulcers in NYS and the implementation of Medical Director/Attending Physician Guidelines.
+And Customer Satisfaction.
+She previously was the senior educator for the Foundation of LTC, providing instruction in Exceptional Care Planning, which focused on streamlining care plans and enhancing resident-centered care.
+She is currently a member of the DNS-EAP committee for AADNS and volunteers for the NYS Surrogate Decision Making Committee, a Governor-appointed position.

-Maureen McCarthy, RN, BS, RAC-MT, QCP-MT, is the president of Celtic Consulting, LLC, and the CEO and founder of Care Transitions, LLP.
+Maureen McCarthy, RN, BS, RAC-MT, RAC-MTA, QCP-MT, DNS-MT, Celtic Consulting, AAPACN Board of Directors, is the president of Celtic Consulting, LLC, and the CEO and founder of Care Transitions, LLP.
 She has been a registered nurse for 30 years with experience as an MDS coordinator, director of nursing, rehab director, and a Medicare biller.
 She is a recognized leader and expert in clinical reimbursement in the skilled nursing facility environment.

 McCarthy is dually certified in both the resident assessment process and QAPI by the nationally recognized organizations, AANAC and AADNS, holds master teacher status in both, and serves on the AANAC Expert Advisory Panel.